 What is a 'bomb cyclone'?

-No need to panic – while powerful, “bomb cyclones” aren’t as terrifying of a weather phenomenon as its name would suggest.
+A powerful storm system expected to turn into a "bomb cyclone" is forecast to slam the central U.S. Wednesday with hurricane-force winds and heavy precipitation.
+But don't let the intense name cause you to panic — while powerful, “bomb cyclones” aren’t as terrifying of a weather phenomenon as its name would suggest.

-If a winter storm is dubbed a bomb cyclone, or “bombogenesis,” by meteorologists, it means it is expected to rapidly intensify.
+If a winter storm is dubbed a bomb cyclone or “bombogenesis” by meteorologists, it means it is expected to rapidly intensify, dropping 24 millibars (or atmospheric pressure) over a 24-hour span, according to the National Oceanic and Atmospheric Administration (NOAA).
+A typical range in millibars is around 10 to 15.

-Read on for a look at these storms – and how often they can occur.
+Read on for a look at these storms, and how often they can occur.

 What is a bombogenesis?

-The term bombogenesis is used by meteorologists to refer to a rapidly intensifying area of low pressure, Fox News’ Senior Meteorologist Janice Dean said.
+The term bombogenesis is a popular term used by meteorologists to refer to a rapidly intensifying area of low pressure, Fox News’ Senior Meteorologist Janice Dean reports.

 “The central pressure of an area of low pressure [winter storm] must drop at least 24 millibars in 24 hours to qualify,” Dean explained.
 “Several major impacts will include strong winds, beach erosion and coastal flooding especially with high tide.”